razdoburdin/TG_3D/readme.md

-Numerical code for calculations of transient growth in 3D shearing-box by power iterations.
+h1 Numerical code for calculations of transient growth of linear perturbations in 3D shearing box by power iterations.
 See paper #PAPER for details

 Project structure: